 Until, however, the ‘Red Night’ appears again and launches them into a dangerous situation.
 They soon meet the master swordswoman, Misuzu Kusakabe who saves them with a magical sword of her ancestors.
-They join up to try to find out what exactly the Red Night is.
-Joining them is Yukiko Kirohara, an innocent girl whose has the power to turn into a nearly perfect emotionless killer when she removes her glasses, Takahisa Tajima, who controls and creates fire at will, Kukuri Tachibana, a mute girl who looks exactly like Kakeru’s dead sister, and a girl named Shiori.
+They team up to try to find out what exactly the Red Night is.
+Joining them is Yukiko Kirohara, an innocent girl whose has the power to turn into a nearly perfect emotionless killer when she removes her glasses, Takahisa Tajima, who controls and creates fire at will, Kukuri Tachibana, a mute girl who looks exactly like Kakeru’s deceased sister, and a mysterious girl named Shiori.

-Breakdown: This show really gives me mixed feelings, but I’m veering towards anger.
+This show really gives me mixed feelings, but I’m veering towards anger.

 Then we have Takahisa, a – Can I just take the time out to ask you guys something?
 Does he or does he not look like Inuyasha?
 He even acts like him too.
 Look.